All Episodes

 It just doesn't sound like there's a whole lot of conviction.

-Let me Oh, before we get to the immigration stack from Hampton, Virginia, Democrat presidential hopeful Barack Obama said uh today that the Bush administration has done nothing to defuse a quote-unquote quiet riot among blacks that threatens to erupt just as riots in Los Angeles did 15 years ago.
+Let me, oh, before we get to the immigration stack, from Hampton, Virginia, Democrat presidential hopeful Barack Obama said today that the Bush administration has done nothing to defuse a quote-unquote quiet riot among blacks that threatens to erupt.

 And of course, this cannot be helped any by the fact that now Congressman William Jefferson Democrat Louisiana has been indicted.

-But the poverty and the hopelessness was there long before the hurricane.
+He said this administration was colorblind in its incompetence, but the poverty and the hopelessness was there long before the hurricane.

 But the quiet riot is immigration.

-Somebody that's not particularly politically inclined one way or the other, but but but still informed and and intelligent, very, very established professional career.
+I sat down with somebody the other day, somebody that's not particularly politically inclined one way or the other, but still informed and intelligent, very, very established professional career, and had no idea about the details of the immigration bill that's winding its way through the Senate.

-Uh, asked me what I was so worked up about this for.
+When I told this person, the person was appalled, asked me what I was so worked up about this for.

-He had he had no clue.
+He had no clue.

-Uh no, they don't want to poll it actually.
+No, they don't want to poll it actually.

 They don't want to poll it accurately.

-But by the way, they that's that's another thing.
+By the way, that's another thing.

-This is the best we can do, and all of that.
+This is the best we can do and all of that.

 And then late yesterday afternoon, USA Today, Gallup puts out a poll.